cybergu0ck/notes/engineering/software/programming/cpp/stl/containers/map.md

 ### search

-- searching an key in a map is done with the help of algorithm's find function.
+- searching an key in a map is done with `find` method.

   ```cpp
   int main()